 5 Things Your Church Must Do at Christmas

 Earlier this week, someone asked us to list five things that churches really need to do at Christmas.
-The Ministry Matters team brainstormed the question and came up with the following ideas based on our own experiences (read nightmares).
+We brainstormed and came up with the following ideas based on our own experiences (read nightmares).
 Hopefully you'll benefit by avoiding some of the mistakes we've already made.

 If you have something you'd like to add, we'd love to hear your ideas and some of the lessons you've learned: